Gangtey Lodge, Phobjikha Valley

 Hotel General Manager

-Continue to develop innovative experiences in Gangtey Valley, allowing guests to fully immerse themselves in the culture and scenery.
+To develop innovative experiences in Gangtey Valley, allowing guests to discover and immerse themselves into rural Bhutanese Life, culturally, physically and spiritually

 History & Story

-Designer of lodger : May Lou Thomson.
-Nothing is currently being renewed, but soft renovations are carried twice a year.
+Designer of lodge: May Lou Thomson.
+Nothing is currently being renewed, but soft renovations are undertaken twice a year

 Date added extensions